 In addition to historical information, this discussion and analysis contains forward-looking statements.
 These forward-looking statements are subject to risks and uncertainties, including those discussed in the section titled "Risk Factors" and elsewhere in this Annual Report on Form 10-K, that could cause actual results to differ materially from historical results or anticipated results.
 Unless the context otherwise requires, references in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" to "Grove," "we," "us," and "our" refer to Grove Collaborative Holdings, Inc., a Delaware public benefit corporation formerly known as Virgin Group Acquisition Corp.
+II., and its consolidated subsidiary.
+References to Virgin Group Acquisition Corp.
 II. or "VGAC II" refer to the Company prior to the consummation of the Business Combination.